 Clean and well equipped.

 Fufu no Yu is a relatively new hot spring facility that opened in 2013.
-Compared to other onsen, it receives many reviews praising its cleanliness.
+Compared to other hot springs, it receives many reviews praising its cleanliness.

 Because the facility is clean and well maintained, guests can comfortably lie down and relax in the rest area without hesitation.